LandSandBoat/lsb-wiki/Quick-Start-Guide.md

     cp server/conf/default/* server/conf/
     ```
   * Edit the new `login.conf`, `map.conf`, and `search_server.conf` files in `server/conf/` and change `mysql_password` to the password set during MariaDB setup.
+  * Copy the file "main.lua" inside server/scripts/settings/default to server/scripts/settings and edit it.
   * Back in your PowerShell window, move to `server/tools/` and build the database:
     ```
     cd server/tools